kb-dk/access-digital-objects/text-corpora.md

  </TEI>
 ```

-### Anchors, searchability and retrievability
+### Anchors, search ability and retrievable

 The XML text documents pass through a number of procedures before
 entering the system.
 The most important one is to add an xml:id
-attibute to each element in a document that has not got one to begin
+attribute to each element in a document that has not got one to begin
 with.
 Each element in the texts is then possible to use as an anchor
 for linking.
 For building a [cool
 service](https://www.w3.org/Provider/Style/URI.html) based on these